 In stark contrast to Canadian law, where drug and alcohol reporting requirements are governed provincially (save for Criminal Code violations), the Clearinghouse is nationwide.
 By way of comparison, one common tool utilized by Canadian employers is to request one of a number of background checks (e.g. Criminal Record Check, Criminal Record, and Judicial Matters Check, Vulnerable Sector Records Check, Credit Check, etc.).
 Yet, these background checks may not be proper in all cases and are limited in their scope.
 Therefore, where a Canadian employer utilizes an American based driver in any State, the employer must follow the process as described by the Clearinghouse.

 Canadian employers utilizing American drivers or those who operate out of the United States should consider reviewing their current drug and alcohol policies to identify efficiencies that could be gained or gaps that require attention.
 This may be particularly difficult for Canadian employers as they must balance workplace safety and obligations under relevant health and safety legislation, an employee’s right to privacy, human rights considerations and potential circumstances regarding the need for accommodation.

 New Amendment to the PA Background Check Requirements for Employees Who Have Contact with Children

-- The applicant has applied for the information required under section 6344 (b) and the applicant provides a copy of the appropriate completed request forms to the employer, administrator, supervisor or another person responsible for employment decisions.
+- The candidate has applied for the information required under section 6344 (b) and the candidate provides a copy of the appropriate completed request forms to the employer, administrator, supervisor or another person responsible for employment decisions.